The Safest and Most Dangerous Places in Grand Rapids, MN: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Grand Rapids is $416 per year, which is $48 less than the national average and $7 more than Minnesota's state average.
-Below we compare cities similar to Grand Rapids:
+The overall cost of crime per resident in Grand Rapids is $416 per year, which is $48 less than the national average and $7 more than Minnesota's state average.
+The comparison below uses cities similar to Grand Rapids:

 • In Chisholm, MN, crime costs $981 per person, which is $565 more than in Grand Rapids.